 Mouse Droppings vs Squirrel Droppings

-Squirrel droppings are larger than mouse droppings and are usually found in attics or outdoor areas.
+Squirrel droppings are larger and usually appear in attics or outdoor areas.
+Their size and location help distinguish them from mouse feces.

 Mouse Dropping Inspection for Riverside Homes

-Corky’s Pest Control provides professional pest control services to locate entry points, remove rodents, and prevent future infestations for Riverside properties.
-Our team also checks for nesting materials, rodent urine, and signs of termites or cockroach activity.
-Contact us today to schedule an inspection and take control of your mouse problem.
+Corky’s Pest Control offers professional pest control services to find entry points, remove rodents, and reduce future infestations in Riverside homes.
+Our team checks for nesting materials, rodent activity, and how rodents are getting inside.

 FAQs